nusco/narjillos/backlog.md

 ---

-* Fix bug with duplicated --persistence warning
-* Fix extinction code

 ##Database Persistence
 >goal: run very long experiments

     For advanced analysis of experimental data.
     This also removes the memory cap on very long experiments.

+* Save stats to database rather than memory
-* Store historical data in a database rather than in memory
+* Save genepool to database rather than memory
   Amongst other things, this fixes the OutOfMemory problem on extremely long experiments.

+* Change behaviour of persistence command-line arguments
+  Find a good combination for state persistence and history persistence (if you have the
+  second, then you must also have the first).

+* Fix bug with duplicated --persistence warning

-+ Keep running even after extinction
+* Keep running even after extinction
   Or maybe find a reliable way to save the last state in case of extinction with persistent experiments.
+  Also take the chance to fix the current bug with experiments not stopping correctly on extinction.

 + Move entire persistence to a database
   Consider this, but be aware that it might affect usability, performance or reliability.
   So I might decide to stick with files.
+Alternately, consider using a one-record table with a blob

-+ Save events instead of current state
++ Save event log instead of current state
-  Then have an external program, possibly in Elixir, to process stats
+  Then have an external program, maybe in Elixir, to process stats

-+ Save to remote database
-  If the DB is configurable, then it's easier to run experiments in the cloud.

 ##Advanced Body Plans